 I remember sleepovers as a kid when everyone would be sleeping I would still be up playing Ghosts and Goblins or Mike Tysons Punch Out.
 If you're liking any of this, this is the part where I recommend that best book for memory lane, Ready Player One, or a glimpse into this world.

 When the first signs of the Internet started to show up with an online service called Prodigy.

 I remember the day I heard about it from a letter I got while I was in the Army, I had some sort of feeling about it that I knew when I got home I would be all over it, and all over it I was.

-didn't offer much but I felt connected to a world of the unknown.
-This all lead to double speed upgrades at 14.4k then onto the upgrade to 56k, and on and on.
+Connections at 9600 modem (2400 baud) (V.32) didn't offer much but I felt connected to a world of the unknown.
+This all leads to double speed upgrades at 14.4k then onto the upgrade to 56k, and on and on.